Why Mont Blanc punishes underprepared climbers

 Altitude reality check

+Training builds the engine.
+Altitude is its own thing.
+At 4810m you have around 60% of sea-level oxygen, and the only way to genuinely adapt is to spend time up there.
+No algorithm replaces that.
 Practically, three options: spend time at 3000m+ on Alpine peaks in the weeks before (Gran Paradiso, Mont Buet, the Brevent traverse), use a hypoxic tent at home (real for haematological adaptation, less so for ventilatory), or build a 2-3 day acclimatisation rotation into the trip itself (a night at the Refuge des Cosmiques or Tete Rousse before the summit push).
+The deeper guide on this is in altitude acclimatisation guide.

 A weekly distribution that works